Financial Statements: Increasing Transparency and Accountability

 - how financial reporting is linked to fiscal statistics (GFS)

-- how financial statements are prepared in different countries, what are challenges and opportunities
+- how financial statements are prepared in different countries, what are challenges, opportunities and successful stories

 - what are good practices in preparing financial statements